-We retain your Personal Data for as long as your account is active or as needed to provide you services, comply with our legal obligations, resolve disputes and enforce our agreements.
-We retain Personal Data collected through the Platforms we process on behalf of our members for as long as needed to provide services to our members and pursuant to our contract with that member.
+We retain your Personal Data for as long as needed to provide you services, comply with our legal obligations, resolve disputes and enforce our agreements.
+We retain Personal Data collected through the Platforms we process on behalf of our members or customers for as long as needed to provide services to our members or customers and pursuant to our contract with that member or customer.

 We use both session ID cookies and persistent cookies.
 A session ID cookie expires when you close your browser.
 A persistent cookie remains on your hard drive for a set period or until you delete it.

-These cookies allow linking the actions of a user during a browser session to allow navigation around web pages, access to secure areas of the Websites or Platforms, and help make the services available through our Websites and Platforms work.
-Without these cookies, basic functions of the Websites and Platforms would not work.
+These cookies allow linking the actions of a user during a browser session to allow navigation around web pages, access to secure areas of the Website or Platforms, and help make the services available through our Website and Platforms work.
+Without these cookies, basic functions of the Website and Platforms would not work.

 On the Platforms, we use session cookies for authentication and authorization purposes and to track a visitor’s identity during a session.

 Because these cookies are strictly necessary to deliver our services, users cannot refuse them.